f3d-app/f3d/doc/user/QUICKSTART.md

 This guide will help you get started using F3D.

-As an overview, you'll learn how to run F3D and open supported files.
-You'll then learn how to configure basic scene constructions, animations and plugins.
+As an overview, you'll learn how to run F3D and open files, configure basic scene constructions, interact with them, and play animations.

 ## Prerequisites